The performance management process in most organizations tends to be broken.

 7. Utilize the right tools

-There are many tools that can be used to measure and enhance performance.
+There are many employee evaluation tools that can be used to measure and enhance performance.
 At the most basic level, performance management can take place on paper, through an online form, or in a simple database.

 These methods are potentially effective, but they don’t scale well.
 If you’re a team of three, it probably makes sense not to over-engineer a performance management system.